Azamsaif47/Supervised-multi-llm-Agent/README.md

 ## Overview

 This project enables a multi-agent system where different LLM agents handle specific tasks, including SQL database operations, PDF context extraction, and audio responses.
 The Supervised Agent, powered by LangChain and LangGraph, acts as the coordinator, managing the different agents and ensuring smooth operations.
-The project includes a **React UI** for user-friendly interaction.
+The project includes a **Streamlit UI** for user-friendly interaction.

 ## Components